-In the first issue of our local newspaper for 2007 the following article appeared.
+In a January 2007 issue of our local newspaper the following article appeared.
 It illustrates Christmas in Australia from the point of view of our senior citizens.

 I located the author, Ron who will be 87 next month, and obtained his permission to reproduce it here.
 He advises that his youth was spent in Gladesville and when he married he and his wife built their dream home in Panania both places being suburbs of Sydney, NSW.

 Things have changed so much since I was a young bloke.
 I'm wondering just who I can blame.